 Posted on May 9th, 2019 in Success Story

 Some job seekers assume employers are exclusively seeking individuals with a specific skill set, such as mowing, mulching, or irrigation for a professional landscaping company.
 However, more skills applicable to any job are defined by character, communication and attitude.
 Melissa Harris, BrightView Landscape Vice President and General Manager, highlights that their organization “looks for character first.
 We ask a lot of situational-type questions rather than landscape or horticultural.
 We want our employees to demonstrate good character and positive decision-making skills in the past.”

-DaShawn Mitchell is a BrightView recent hire from Fathers and Families, an Indianapolis community-based organization focusing on helping get men into employment or education.
+DaShawn Mitchell is a BrightView recent hire from Fathers and Families, an Indianapolis community-based organization focusing on helping get men into employment or education in addition to being a recipient of Workforce Innovation and Opportunities Act funds through EmployIndy.
 While he was at Fathers and Families, DaShawn took Job Ready Indy courses where he was taught workplace and social skills, self-management, and learning strategies for success.

 Job Ready Indy is an EmployIndy employability skills program that was developed in partnership with and vetted by the Indy Chamber and the City of Indianapolis.
 This program was established to assist young job seekers in becoming valuable employees and to provide employers with high-quality individuals who have completed over thirty hours of employability skills courses.